 Special Theory of Relativity,

-which he would unify with gravity in 1915 by
+which he unified with gravity in 1915 by

 formulating the General Theory of Relativity.